An aerial view of a water treatment plant

 Municipal Solid Waste, Hazardous Waste, Recycling, and Resource Recovery Overview

-Key Market Trends and Themes for the Global Waste Management and Recycling Industry Sustainable Materials Management
+Key Market Trends and Themes for the Global Waste Management and Recycling Industry

 Conversion Technologies

-Solid waste conversion technologies include gasification, plasma arc gasification, anaerobic digestion, pyrolysis, and thermal depolymerization.
+Solid waste conversion technologies also include gasification, plasma arc gasification, anaerobic digestion, pyrolysis, and thermal depolymerization.
 These technologies differ from traditional waste incineration processes because they do not involve combustion.
 Instead, they typically use thermal degradation or electric current to convert the solid waste to liquid fuels, syngas, biogas, heat, electricity and/or chemical products, depending on the inputs and the process.
 Most of these conversion technologies are proven for homogenous waste streams and are operating commercially in several locations outside of the United States.
 There is limited data on their effectiveness for mixed waste or municipal solid waste feedstocks, particularly on a larger scale.
 Market opportunities for conversion technologies are likely to expand with the increase of waste generated by the growing global population.
-According to the Global Energy Council’s 2016 Waste-to-Energy report, in 2013 the global waste-to-energy market (including both traditional incineration as well as conversion technologies) was valued at $25.32 billion.
+According to the Global Energy Council’s 2016 Waste-to-Energy report, in 2024 the global waste-to-energy market (including both traditional incineration as well as conversion technologies) was valued at $37.89 billion.